6 ways to prevent former employees from passing on classified company information

 4. Continuous updating through surveys

 It can feel like a waste of time to let employees answer questions about which subscriptions they use and which do not.
 But the fact is that in the long run, it saves time.

 Usually, issues related to subscription management are not given very high priority within a company.
 It tends to get messy when it’s time to look at who has access to which subscriptions.
 We recommend continuously sending out a survey to new employees and everyone in the team.
 With the survey, the employees fill in which subscription services and applications they use when working.

 For offboarding to be as smooth as possible, it’s a prerequisite that the point above are followed – The better preparation, the less finishing work is required.
 If you have followed the previous points, you should quickly see subscriptions and applications connected to the person leaving the company.

 If you’ve not registered the employees’ subscriptions, you risk that former employees have access to services.
 And in the worst case, they spread classified information and put your company in danger.

 6. The importance of managing free subscriptions

-The chances are minimal that a company that manages its subscription services will also list all free subscriptions connected to the company.
-This, because there is no financial burden on those services.
-Many people do not know that there is a significant security risk in not keeping track of which employees use the company’s free subscriptions.
+The chance that companies that manage their subscriptions also list all free subscriptions connected to the company is minimal, as there’s no financial risk for these services.
+Many people don’t think or know about the significant security risk in not keeping track of which employees use the company’s free subscriptions.

 Free services often tend not to be treated with the same respect as paid services, even though they should be.
 In the same way as a paid service, a free service can contain sensitive information about the company.
 For example, many cloud services are completely free.
 So make sure always to link the right services to the right person, whether it is a paid or free service.